The TBS protecting group protects alcohols in organic synthesis. TBS is deprotected with fluoride anions (e.g., TBAF) or strong acids.

 As is common the case, we can protect amines selectively given their higher nucleophilicity.
 However, there have been some reports of challenging selective protection of secondary amines over secondary alcohols.
 As always, our rules of thumb depend on the specific system at hand.

-Cbz DeProtecTION Mechanism With Hydrogenolysis
+Cbz deprotection mechanism With Hydrogenolysis

 Hydrogenolysis deprotects Cbz protecting groups, usually in an easy and rapid manner.
 The mechanism is a reduction with H2, releasing toluene and the free carbamate.
 Consequently, decarboxylation to the deprotected amine is very much favoured (particularly at elevated temperatures).